 Punta Gorda/Englewood Beach should be on every angler’s bucket list of fishing destinations.
-It offers both freshwater fishing and saltwater fishing, so whatever your preference is, there will be a spot waiting to be fished.
+It offers both freshwater and saltwater fishing, so whatever your preference is, there's a spot waiting to be fished.

 If you're short on time and only have a day to fish, you’ll need to pick a spot and stick to it if you want the best chance of success.
 If you’re around for a while, I recommend changing it up for a well-rounded and challenging experience!